|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Usually the energy storage system charging rate and discharging rate are controlled by an external energy management system that is programmed to minimize the facility owner's total electricity cost and/or maximize his distributed generation revenue.
 The energy transfer rate into or out of the energy storage system may be adjusted by changing the tap setting of the transformer between the AC line and the energy storage system.

 Typically about 30% of the overall electrical energy that is input into the energy storage system is not recovered as electricity but instead is converted into heat.
 During the charging cycle there are rectification losses, switching losses and internal resistance losses.
 While energy is in storage there are continuous static heat losses.
 During the discharging cycle there are switching lossses and internal resistance losses.
-Ideally the energy storage system should be located such that the heat losses are recoverable and are used for a useful function such as preheating supply air or domestic hot water.
+Ideally the energy storage system should be located such that the waste heat is recoverable and is used for a useful function such as space or domestic hot water heating.
 However, the energy storage system must be located such that at all times all of its heat output can be safely dissipated and such that it does not impose a fire risk.
-The combination of access, heat dissipation and fire protection requirements makes practical heat recovery a challenge.
+The combination of access, heat dissipation and fire protection requirements frequently makes practical heat recovery a challenge.

 FIRE AND WATER PROTECTION: